HosseinTahami/Learning/Learning_RabbitMQ/RabbitMQ.md

-# AMQP: Advanced Message Queuing Protocol
+# 🐇 AMQP: Advanced Message Queuing Protocol

-AMQP is an acronym for Advanced Message Queuing Protocol.
+AMQP is an acronym for **Advanced Message Queuing Protocol**.
 It provides a standardized way for different applications to communicate with each other using a message-oriented middleware approach.
-In AMQP, messages are published by a publisher, routed through an exchange, and then placed in a queue for consumption by a consumer.
+In AMQP, messages are published by a *publisher*, routed through an *exchange*, and then placed in a *queue* for consumption by a *consumer*.

+## 📚 AMQP Architecture Components

 The AMQP architecture consists of the following components: